MicrosoftDocs/winrt-api/windows.devices.geolocation/geovisittriggerdetails_readreports_231406138.md

 Gets a list of Visit-related state changes that the user has logged since they were last queried.

 ## -returns
-An [IVectorView](https://docs.microsoft.com/uwp/api/windows.foundation.collections.ivectorview_t_) of [Geovisit](Geovisit.md) instances representing the user's Visit-related state changes, starting with the earliest entries.
+An [IVectorView](https://docs.microsoft.com/uwp/api/windows.foundation.collections.ivectorview_t_) of [Geovisit](Geovisit.md) instances representing the user's Visit-related state changes.

 ## -remarks